+If you believe your loved one has been abused in a nursing home, you need the help of nursing home malpractice lawyers in Phoenix, Arizona.
 Neglect and abuse can lead to devastating effects on the health and emotional well-being of seniors living in a nursing home.
 During this stage in your loved one’s life, they may be vulnerable to mistreatment and severe abuse.
-At Rispoli Law, PLLC, we fight to defend the rights and protections of seniors who were the victim of neglect or abuse.
-Nursing home malpractice lawyers in Phoenix AZ from our firm can hold the nursing home responsible for the actions of their staff and for failing to enforce policies that are designed to protect their residents.
+At Rispoli Law, PLLC, we fight to defend the rights and protections of seniors who were the victims of neglect or abuse.
+Nursing home malpractice lawyers in Phoenix, AZ from our firm can hold the nursing home responsible for the actions of their staff and for failing to enforce policies that are designed to protect their residents.

 Signs That Your Loved One May Not Be Receiving Proper Care

-There are a number ofl signs of neglect or abuse that can help you uncover what is happening to your loved one.
+There are a number of signs of neglect or abuse that can help you uncover what is happening to your loved one.
 Being aware of the warning signs can help you to protect your loved one from mistreatment or help you to fight against the injustice.
-Nursing home malpractice lawyers in Phoenix AZ from our firm can point to these symptoms in our claim against the facility.
+Nursing home malpractice lawyers in Phoenix, Arizona from our firm can point to these symptoms in our claim against the facility.

 - Neglect Warning Signs:

 - Unsafe living conditions

 - Not being dressed appropriately for the weather